How Your Thoughts Are Making You Sick (Mind-Body Connection Explained)

 How Emotions Cause Physical Sickness

-Understanding how emotions cause physical sickness requires examining the seven core feelings that ancient healers identified: joy, anger, sadness, happiness, worry, fear, and surprise.
-When these emotions become excessive or unbalanced, they create what traditional medicine calls “internal injury.”
+Understanding how emotions cause physical sickness—and the deeper mind-body connection behind it—requires examining the seven core feelings identified by ancient healers: joy, anger, sadness, happiness, worry, fear, and surprise.
+When these emotions become excessive or unbalanced, they create what traditional medicine calls “internal injury”—a gradual breakdown of physiological harmony that begins in the mind long before it appears in the body.

 Stress, Fear, and Hormonal Imbalance